Workflow: Formulation and Sampling#

 BQMs are typically used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?

-• Constrained Quadratic Models can be constrained and have integer and binary variables.
+• Constrained Quadratic Models can be constrained and have binary, integer and real variables.

 CQMs are typically used for applications that optimize problems that might include real, integer and/or binary variables and one or more constraints.